pschachte/wybe/README.md

 # The Wybe Programming Language

 Wybe is a programming language intended to combine the best features of declarative and imperative programming.
-It is in an early state of development.
+It is at an early stage of development.

 To build the Wybe compiler, follow the instructions in the